-Odds For Donald Trump To Win Rhode Island General Election +1000
+Odds For Donald Trump To Win Rhode Island General Election TBA

-Odds For Evan McMullen To Win Rhode Island General Election +5000
+Odds For Field To Win Rhode Island General Election TBA

 Like several northeastern states, Rhode Island is a true blue state with left leanings and a liberal position on most matters.
-They have gone blue in the last six presidential elections, and have a moderate to liberal disposition, making it a less than ideal environment for conservative candidates.
-The state’s presidential primary for both parties will take place on Tuesday, April 26th along with several other northeastern states during the third Super Tuesday.
+They have gone blue in the last seven Presidential elections, and have a moderate to liberal disposition, making it a less than ideal environment for conservative candidates.
+The state’s presidential primary for both parties will take place on Tuesday, April 28th along with several other northeastern states during Super Tuesday.

-The state has been having their own political uproars with several local democrat politicians defecting to the GOP side, while some existing republican candidates have gone with a third part option.
+The state has been having their own political uproars with several local democrat politicians defecting to the GOP side, while some existing Republican candidates have gone with a third party option.
 Riffs within the Rhode Island Republican Party can muddy the waters during a primary.
-With some of the dems jumping ship to the GOP side, it is clear that both parties are loosing their connections in the state.
+With some of the Dems jumping ship to the GOP side, it is clear that both parties are losing their connections in the state.

 If the odds haven’t been posted yet for Rhode Island, you can view our GOP page that is updated daily to see what the current odds for winning the Republican nomination are.

 Betting odds and lines have not yet been posted for the Rhode Island presidential primary.
-Sometimes the smaller states do not get included in the betting lines for political betting.
-If today was the last day to place a wager on the Rhode Island presidential primary, our best guess would be in favor of Hillary Clinton and Donald Trump security delegates for the State.
-However, Sanders and Cruz taking the winds for their parties is also entirely possible.
-We are not positive whether or not Rhode Island will be added to the political betting lines at the online sportsbooks featured on the site.
-You will still want to follow the third super Tuesday results because it will definitely impact which candidates will win the nomination for each party and go on to the general election.
+Sometimes the smaller states do not get included in the political betting lines at the online sportsbooks featured on the site.
+However, you will still want to follow the third Super Tuesday results because it will definitely impact which candidates will win the nomination for each party and go on to the general election.

 Rhode Island requires that voters are registered at least 30 days prior to the election in which they are voting.
-This means that the deadline to register to vote in the presidential primary was March 26th.
+This means that the deadline to register to vote in the presidential primary is in March.
 Voters may vote in person or if they qualify, by mail.
-Poll opening hours very by community in Rhode Island but close state wide at 8 PM.
+Poll opening hours vary by community in Rhode Island but close statewide at 8 PM.
 You can register to vote, verify your polling location, find out identification requirements, and get answers to your questions about voting in Rhode Island at this website: http://www.sos.ri.gov/divisions/elections/Voters/voting-on-election-day